Freeview (UK): Reception equipment

 An aerial is required for viewing any broadcast television transmissions.
 For all transmissions indoor, loft-mounted, and external aerials are available.
 In regions of strong signal an indoor aerial may be adequate; in marginal areas a high-gain external aerial mounted high above the ground with an electronic amplifier at its top may be needed.

 Aerial requirements for analogue (the old standard) and digital reception in the UK are identical; there is no such thing as a special "digital aerial", although installers and suppliers often falsely say one is necessary.
-As the signal degrades, the analogue picture degrades gradually, but the digital picture holds up well then suddenly becomes unwatchable; an aerial which gave poor analogue viewing may give unwatchable, rather than poor, digital viewing, and need replacing, at a cost of typically £80 to £180, most of which is fitting cost.
+As the signal degrades, the analogue picture degrades gradually, but the digital picture holds up well then suddenly becomes unwatchable; an aerial which gave poor analogue viewing may give unwatchable, rather than poor, digital viewing, and need replacing.
 An aerial intended for external use may be fitted indoors if there is space and the signal is strong enough.

 Services

 The Digital TV Group, the industry association for digital television in the UK, is responsible for co-ordination between Freeview and other digital services.

 The original Freeview was later expanded with additional facilities (Freeview+), high-definition channels (Freeview HD), and Internet connectivity (Freeview Play).
 All services remain available; the original Freeview equipment will work (unenhanced) in the same way it always did.